slawomirkania/challenge-sn/ASSUMPTIONS.md

 Vector(Vector(7), Vector(6, 3), Vector(3, 8, 5), Vector(11, 2, 10, 9))
 ```

-I assume that input is correct and non empty, so I skip validation
+I assume that input is correct and non-empty, so I skip validation

 2. to find the minimal path we should check all possibilities from last row and choose the minimal at the end

+## After the competition
+- Improved readability a little bit
+- List instead of Vector took 17 seconds to complete
+- Vector reverse with using head instead of tail reduced execution time to 800ms
+- some refactoring took another 100ms acceleration